everas7/e-store-admin-mobile-app/README.md

 # Overview

-This is the backend for an e commerce built with node.js, apollo, graphql and firebase.
+This is an e-commerce adminmobile app built with react native.

 # Stack
 TODO